stanford-rc/globus.stanford.edu/cloud/elm.md

 ## Service Limitations

-{% include info-box.html
-   icon="weight-hanging"
-   header="Big Data is Best"
-   content="Elm works best with large files (hundreds of megabytes and larger).
-If you are thinking of uploading smaller files, you may wish to combine them into a larger `.tar` or `.zip` file before you upload them to Elm."
-%}

-{% include info-box.html
-   icon="hourglass"
-   header="Expect Slow Restores"
-   content="Data on Elm are eventually sent to tape.
-File listing will be fast, but downloads from Elm will be slower than expected, and you may see timeouts."
-%}

 Globus has a number of limitations when working with Elm.
-These limits do not affect most common use cases, but they might affect you, so you should review them before starting to use Globus with Elm.
+These limits might affect your use case—especially when dealing with research data or shared content—so you should review them before starting to use Globus with OneDrive.

+### Elm Limitations

+Even though Elm is accessed through the S3 protocol, it has a number of limitations compared to Amazon S3.
+In particular…

+* Big Data is Best: Elm works best with large files (hundreds of megabytes and larger).
+If you are thinking of uploading smaller files, you may wish to combine them into a larger `.tar` or `.zip` file before you copy them to Elm.

+* Expect Slow Restores: Data on Elm are eventually sent to tape.
+Directory listings will be fast, but downloads from Elm will be slower than expected, and you may see timeouts.

+* Workgroups Rule: Even if you give Globus full read, write, and delete access, your workgroup membership will limit what Globus can do.
+Specifically…

+  * You must be a member of your bucket's main workgroup to have _any_ access.

+  * You must be a member of your bucket's "Writers" workgroup to have read/write access.

+  * You must be a member of your bucket's "Editors" workgroup to have full access.

+* No Cross-Account Access: Elm does not support S3 cross-account bucket access.
+  Instead, you should add users to the appropriate work, so they can create their own access keys.

+### Globus Limitations

+The Globus File Manager only supports one access key per Mapped Collection, but it is possible to have a separate access key for each bucket.
+If you are someone who has multiple buckets on Elm, [contact us](mailto:srcc-support@stanford.edu?subject=Elm/Globus%20Multiple%20Buckets%20Assistance) for assistance.

 Globus for Elm does not support the following S3 features: